 Now, take a bump function $\eta \in C^{\infty}_{0}((-1,1))$ with $\eta \equiv 1$ on $[-\frac{1}{2}, \frac{1}{2}]$.
 We define the time-dilated Schr\"{o}dinger operator

 This operator takes functions of $n-1$ variables to functions of $n$ variables.
-We sometimes might want to think of this operator as one defined in terms of an additional parameter $t \in [0,\delta^{-1}]$ which maps functions of $n-1$ variables to functions of $n-1$ variables.
-When we wish to emphasize this perspective we will write $S_{\la ,t}f(x) = \Sl f(x,t)$.
+Sometimes, we might want to think of this operator as one defined in terms of an additional parameter $t \in [0,\delta^{-1}]$ that maps functions of $n-1$ variables to functions of $n-1$ variables.
+When we wish to emphasize this perspective, we will write $S_{\la ,t}f(x) = \Sl f(x,t)$.
 It is straightforward to see that (\ref{dilated strichartz without cutoff}) follows from the following estimate for the time-dilated Schr\"{o}dinger operator

 Note that for the functions $f$ described above we have